heremaps/here-sdk-examples/README.md

 Please do not forget: To run the app, you need to add your HERE SDK credentials to the `Info.plist` file.
 More information can be found in the _Get Started_-section of the _Developer's Guide_.

 ## Documentation
-- The _API Reference_ and the _Developer's Guide_ can be found on [developer.here.com](https://developer.here.com/) or bundled on our [S3 bucket](https://s3-eu-west-1.amazonaws.com/here-mobilesdk-distribution/index.html).
+- **HERE SDK for Android**: [API Reference](https://developer.here.com/documentation/Android-sdk/api_reference/index.html), [Developer's Guide](https://developer.here.com/documentation/android-sdk/dev_guide/index.html)
+- **HERE SDK for iOS**: [API Reference](https://developer.here.com/documentation/ios-sdk/api_reference/index.html), [Developer's Guide](https://developer.here.com/documentation/ios-sdk/dev_guide/index.html)
-- _Release Notes_: All recent additions, more details about the current release and the differences to previous versions can be found in the included _Release Notes_ on our [S3 bucket](https://s3-eu-west-1.amazonaws.com/here-mobilesdk-distribution/index.html).
+- Release Notes: All recent additions, more details about the current release and the differences to previous versions can be found in the included _Release Notes_ of your downloaded package.

 ## Get in Touch
-We are happy to hear your feedback.
-Please [contact us](https://developer.here.com/contact-us) for any questions, suggestions or improvements.
-Thank you for your using the HERE SDK.
+If you have more questions, please check [stackoverflow.com/questions/tagged/here-api](http://stackoverflow.com/questions/tagged/here-api).
+Information on how to contribute to this project can be found [here](CONTRIBUTING.md).
+If you have questions about billing or your account, [contact us](https://developer.here.com/contact-us).
+Thank you for using the HERE SDK.

 ## License
 Copyright (C) 2019 HERE Europe B.V.